Prabhu-Jethi/Basic_projects/README.md

-This is a public repository containing all basic to advanced html and css projects.
+This is a public repository containing some basic projects using HTML,CSS and JavaScript.

 #1 Testimonial Card
 <br>